-A blend of grays and browns, the Porcelain Gray's pattern is as delicate and varied as its colors.
+A blend of grays and browns, the Porcelain Gray's wings are delicate and varied.

 Scientific Name: Protoboarmia procelaria